-Suggested direction for flight - to be adapted for other conduct.
+(For flight - to be adapted for other conduct):

-[Note the use of relatively neutral word "departed".
-It may be a question of degree, depending on the evidence and whether issue is taken, as to whether stronger terms such as "absconded" or "fled" are warranted; and there may arise a question of fact about which the jury will have to be directed in the first instance as to whether there has been a flight at all.]
+(Note: the use of relatively neutral word 'departed.'
+It may be a question of degree, depending on the evidence and whether issue is taken, as to whether stronger terms such as 'absconded' or 'fled' are warranted; and there may arise a question of fact about which the jury will have to be directed in the first instance as to whether there has been a flight at all).

-The prosecution asks you to have regard to the fact that the defendant departed after the events in question [during the trial].
-However, before you could use his departure as indicative of his guilt, you would first have to find that the defendant departed because he knew he was guilty of the offence charged, and not for any other reason.
+The prosecution asks you to have regard to the fact that the Defendant departed after the events in question [during the trial] as evidence that [he/she] knew [he/she] was guilty of the offence.
+However, before you could use [his/her] departure as indicative of [his/her] guilt, you would first have to find that the Defendant departed because [he/she] knew [he/she] was guilty of the offence charged, and not for any other reason.